 Should an epidemic of the proportions described in Two Journeys strike, the lights (above) would extinguish rapidly, the trains such as the one below (famously overfilled) would halt.

 View of the skyline of Doha, Qatar.
 On the left the Corniche, on the right the Persian Gulf.
 These are all business towers, in the streets there isn’t much action (as explained here).

 Doha Qatar – skyline

 Below: a section of the Doha souk where traders specialize in selling pets, birds, dogs, cats, tropical fish… you name it.
 Exotic ones too, like this parrot.
 Nice fluffy kittens and puppies, most very passive or sleeping.
 Personally I couldn’t buy anything here, I felt pity for most of the poor animals.
-The health of these animals is doubtful too, many cats and dogs are bread under terrible conditions, like in mass production.
+The health of these animals is doubtful too, many cats and dogs are reared under terrible conditions, like in mass production.
 I am not sure the government in Qatar controls this in any way.
-Interestingly, few pets are actually visible in the streets: no dogs definitely, and the cats that roam about are all obviously wild outcasts, and ignored.
+Interestingly, few pets are actually visible in the streets: no dogs, and the cats that roam about are all obviously wild outcasts, and ignored.

 This picture, taken at the corniche, shows a spa with the picture of the Qatar emir – which is shown all over.
 I took this photo mostly because of the full moon over the Persian Gulf.